18F/handbook/_pages/locations/washington-dc.md

 * The TTS quiet rooms are 3117 and 3119B.
 These are unreservable but are first-come, first served.
 * The reservable team rooms are 3116A&B, 3119A, 3128A&B, and 3143.
+* The tables and open space at the southern end of the 3100 hallway - the "3150 Space" - are unreservable through BookIT.
+TTS self-manages the space through a Google Calendar.
+If you want to host an event in the space, search for "3150 Space" in Google Calendar, check the availability, and add your event.
+If you need the entire space and your colleagues will not be able to sit there for the duration of your event, post advance notice in #dc and write a message on one of the space's whiteboards.
+Note: there will be foot traffic at the nearby stairwell and to conference room 3148, so prepare for some background noise during your event.

 Avoid booking rooms: